destination-earth/DestinE-DataLake-Lab/README.md

 These notebooks in this repository are designed to run in the [**DEDL STACK**](https://jupyter.central.data.destination-earth.eu/hub/) environment using the default **Python DEDL** kernel.

-For users planning to run these notebooks outside the DEDL Stack environment, the file [`dedl-python-kernel-packages.txt`](dedl-python-kernel-packages.txt) provides the list of libraries currently available in the default **Python DEDL** kernel and can be used as a reference when setting up a local environment (dedl-python-kernel-packages.txt file obtained via the *pip list --format=freeze > dedl-python-kernel-packages.txt* command in the DEDL STACK).
+For users planning to run these notebooks outside the DEDL Stack environment, the file [`dedl-python-kernel-packages.txt`](dedl-python-kernel-packages.txt) provides the list of libraries currently available in the default **Python DEDL** kernel and can be used as a reference when setting up a local environment.
+> **Note:** dedl-python-kernel-packages.txt file obtained via the *pip list --format=freeze > dedl-python-kernel-packages.txt* command in the DEDL STACK.

 ### Availability in Insula